aldreth/lammas-records/recordings/choral/comfort-and-joy.md

 ---
-new_slug: comfort-and-joy
+slug: comfort-and-joy
 title: Comfort And Joy
 serialNumber: LAMM129
 coverImage: "../../src/images/recordings/comfort-and-joy.jpg"
 performer: The Saint Cecilia Singers
 directors:
-- 'Director: Ian Ball'
+  - "Director: Ian Ball"
-- 'Organ: David Bednall'
+  - "Organ: David Bednall"
 contentHtml: |-
   <h1>Comfort And Joy</h1>
   <p>The highlight of the St Cecilia Singers' year is the Christmas Concert in Gloucester Cathedral.
 The choir's home and principal venue since it was founded 52 years ago by Donald Hunt, then Assistant Organist, the Cathedral is a particularly magical place at Christmas.
 A loyal capacity audience enjoys the broadest possible repertoire, often sung from the farthest reaches of the building, adds their voices to the singing of hymns and carols, and listens to the challenging and often humourous readings which intersperse the music from choir and organ.</p>